-NetworkUsageView is a freeware allows you extract and show network usage details on Windows 10, 8 taking from SRUDB.dat database.
+NetworkUsageView is a freeware that allows you to extract and show network usage details on Windows 10, 8 taking from SRUDB.dat database.
 Windows operating systems bring out the data information details every hour which includes plenty of facts.
 It contains the name and description of the service or application, the name and SID of the user, the network adapter, and the total number of bytes discharged and collected by the specified service or any app.
 While you are able to wipe out the statistics – Use Reset Data Usage v1.0 to Delete Internet Data Expense in Windows 10.

-NetworkUsageView is a lightweight software from Nirsoft help you monitor network traffic.
+NetworkUsageView is a lightweight software from Nirsoft helps you monitor network traffic.
 Hence stick to our article to know the ways to use NetworkUsageView.
 Built-in Settings also makes you capable of getting the same figures – How to Check Monthly Data Usage in Windows 10.

 How to Use NetworkUsageView to Display Network Usage Information on Windows

 Download and Install NetworkUsageView

 Step 1 – Visit this page and get NetworkUsageView software.